-Adding an extra bedroom is one of the most popular reasons for converting a loft.
+Adding an extra bedroom is one of the most popular reasons people convert their loft.
 Often, it can be cheaper to extend up, than out!

 That said, loft rooms present several unique design challenges that need to be addressed for the space to work.
 It’s why you need to be armed with a few design ideas for attic bedrooms to maximize the space and flow.